Skip to content Skip to sidebar Skip to footer

 Examples of Simple HIIT Routines

-Ready to get started with HIIT?
+Ready to get started with high intensity interval training?
 Here are a few beginner-friendly routines that will kickstart your journey.

 The Classic 20-10 Tabata: